 Do You Have Mold In Your Crawl Space?

-If you see mold growing in your crawlspace, then we highly recommend you contact us ASAP to get rid of it.
-The type of mold that grows in crawlspaces is known to significantly degrade your home’s indoor air quality, compromise the structural integrity of your home and put you and your family’s health at risk.
+If you see mold growing in your crawlspace, then your crawlspace, then we highly recommend you contact us ASAP to get rid of it.
+Triangle Radiant Barrier is certified for mold inspection and remediation.
+Crawl space mold significantly degrades your home’s indoor air quality, can compromise the structural integrity of your home, and put you and your family’s health at risk.

 One of the best solutions to getting rid of the dangerous mold in your crawlspace is chemical-free Dry Ice Blasting, which blasts that harmful mold right out of your crawlspace.

-After our crawl space mold remediation work is done, we highly recommend you have us seal your crawlspace so that the mold and mildew problem doesn’t return.
+After our crawl space mold remediation work is done, we highly recommend you have us seal / encapsulate your crawl space.
+Crawl space encapsulation with environment conditioning will moderate relative humidity such that mildew and mold will not be able to grow.

 Reason #1 To Seal Your Crawl Space: Protect Against Mold

-Here in Raleigh, North Carolina, our climate is very humid, which is one of the key ingredients for mold growth in a crawlspace.
+Here in the RDU / Triangle area of North Carolina (Raleigh, Durham, Chapel Hill, Cary), our climate is very humid, which is one of the key ingredients for mold growth in a crawlspace.
 The other contributing factors include limited airflow, low light, moderate to hot air and high air relative humidity.
-The only way to avoid getting mold and mildew in your crawl space is to properly seal it and add environmental conditioning, which includes air induction and/or dehumidification.
+The only way to avoid getting mold and mildew in your crawl space is to properly seal it / encapsulate it and add environmental conditioning, which includes air induction and/or dehumidification.

 Reason #2 To Seal Your Crawl Space: To Improve Indoor Air Quality

-Current science shows that around 40% of the air we breath in our homes originated in our crawlspace, so if your crawlspace has mold and mildew in it, there is a very good chance you are breathing in mold spores everyday.
+Current science shows that around 40% of the air we breath in our homes originate in our crawl space.
+If your crawl space has mold and mildew in it, there is a very good chance you are breathing in mold spores everyday.

-In fact, an average vented crawlspace has such poor-quality air that finding mildew, mold, rust, wood rot, deteriorated fiberglass insulation, pest urine/feces/corpses, dust, pathogens, and decaying organic matter in the crawlspace soil is totally normal.
+In fact, an average vented crawlspace has such poor-quality air that finding mildew, mold, rust, wood rot, deteriorated fiberglass insulation, pest urine/feces/corpses, dust, pathogens, and decaying organic matter in the crawlspace soil is, unfortunately, quite common.

 This poor-quality air moves up into your home via the stack effect (natural movement of air upwards through a home) and can saturate your crawlspace-installed HVAC ducts and components.